tonymm81/working-place-automation/README.md

  short describe:
  this is simple device. you can setup the set point to temp and arduino adjust the fan speed based on that.
 If room is dark then device is shut down. if there is light enough, it will power on if motion is detected.
 You can adjust the setpoint with remote control.
+If this device wont get any movement it will shutdown and waits to new signal from movement detector.

  there is schematics also in devices folder